SquadFM/Squad-Field-Manual/README.md

 * Fitty - Slang for an M2 .50 caliber machine gun.
 * Flag - Control Point
 * FM - Field Manual
+* FNG - Fucking New Guy, refers to newcomers
 * FO - Forward Observer.
 Someone who can see the mortar impacts and make adjustments to their impact.
 * FOB - Forward Operating Base - the entire radius around the radio, within assets can be placed (HABS, mortars, vehicle repair stations, etc)
 * FOV - Field of view